+Reefer Ships

-6.2.5 Shipping Zespri uses two modes of shipping to deliver kiwifruit from New Zealand to offshore global markets, chartered refrigerated ships (or reefer ships) and containerised liner services.
-Reefer Ships Zespri "hires" or charters a whole ship, controls where and when the ship will travel and only carries the one cargo type, kiwifruit.
-These ships carry between 4,000-6,000 pallets.
+Zespri "hires" or charters a whole ship, controls where and when the ship will travel and only carries the one cargo type, kiwifruit.
+These ships carry between 2,500-6,000 pallets.
 Reefer ships load kiwifruit at various regional ports in New Zealand, close to where fruit is harvested (Nelson, Gisborne and Marsden Point) however most of the volume is loaded out from the port at Tauranga.
-Once fully loaded, the charter vessels travel direct to the key markets of Europe, Japan, China and Korea.
-Reefer ships offer the advantages of quick direct transit times, ability to condition (ready to eat) fruit whilst transiting to a destination and allow large volumes of fruit to be delivered to markets.
+Once fully loaded, the charter vessels travel direct to the key markets of Europe, Japan, China and Korea, a journey of between 2-4 weeks.
+Reefer ships offer the advantages of quick direct transit times, ability to condition fruit whilst transiting to a destination and allow large volumes of fruit to be delivered to markets.